 SNAILS EAT ALGAE, SO THEY’RE GOOD, RIGHT?
 IT’S NOT THAT SIMPLE.
-UNDERSTANDING A SNAIL’S PLACE IN YOUR POND’S ECOSYSTEM REQUIRES KNOWING ABOUT THREE DIFFERENT TYPES OF ALGAE: SLIME ALGAE, STRING ALGAE, AND PLANKTONIC (PEA SOUP) ALGAE SLIMY ALGAE IS THE STUFF THAT GROWS ALONG ROCKS IN YOUR POND.
-THIS ALGAE IS BENEFICIAL TO YOUR POND AND HELPS FILTER THE WATER AND PROVIDE FOOD FOR FISH.
-IT HELPS REMOVE EXCESS NUTRIENTS WITHOUT CONTRIBUTING TO CLOUDY WATER.
+UNDERSTANDING A SNAIL’S PLACE IN YOUR POND’S ECOSYSTEM REQUIRES knowledge of the THREE DIFFERENT TYPES OF ALGAE: SLIME ALGAE, STRING ALGAE, AND PLANKTONIC (PEA SOUP) ALGAE.
+SLIMe ALGAE IS THE STUFF THAT GROWS ALONG ROCKS IN YOUR POND.
+THIS stuff IS BENEFICIAL TO YOUR POND; it HELPS FILTER THE WATER AND PROVIDE FOOD FOR FISH.
+IT also HELPS REMOVE EXCESS NUTRIENTS WITHOUT CONTRIBUTING TO CLOUDY WATER.
 STRING ALGAE IS THE LONG STRANDS OF ALGAE THAT GROW OFF THE ROCKS AND PLANT ROOTS AND IS OFTEN SEEN SWAYING IN A STREAM.
 THIS IS A PRIME FOOD SOURCE FOR KOI AND GOLDFISH.
-IN A HEALTHY, BALANCED POND THE FISH WILL KEEP MOST STRING ALGAE BLOOMS UNDER CONTROL, EXCEPT FOR PLACES THE FISH CAN’T REACH SUCH AS ALONG THE STREAM AND ATOP THE WATERFALL SPILLWAY.
-PEA SOUP PLANKTONIC ALGAE IS THE TYPE MOST DETESTED AMONG POND OWNERS; IT CAN COMPLETELY CLOUD THE WATER AND DETRACT FROM SEEING AND ENJOYING YOUR FISH.
+IN A HEALTHY, BALANCED POND THE FISH WILL KEEP MOST STRING ALGAE BLOOMS UNDER CONTROL, EXCEPT in PLACES THE FISH CAN’T REACH, SUCH AS ALONG THE STREAM AND ATOP THE WATERFALL SPILLWAY.
+PLANKTONIC ALGAE IS THE TYPE MOST DETESTED AMONG POND OWNERS; IT CAN COMPLETELY CLOUD THE WATER AND DETRACT FROM SEEING AND ENJOYING YOUR FISH.

 - THE ONLY DIFFERENCE BETWEEN A SNAIL AND A SLUG IS THE PRESENCE OF A SHELL